-- 4-year BA or BACS Honours (120 credits) - BA Core or BACS Core plus COMS4100 (30 credits) - Of the 66 credits required in the Honours subject, 36 credits must be at the 3000 or 4000 level which must include a minimum of 15 credits at the 4000 level.
-A 6 credit Honours thesis in the subject is required and the thesis can be included in 15 credits at the 4000 level. - Of the 120 credits required for a 4-year Bachelor of Arts degree, no more than 45 credits may be at the 1000 level, except with the Dean's permission.

-· 24 credits electives
+- Studies (BACS) Major/Minor (120 credits) - Bachelor of Arts (BA) Core or Bachelor of Arts in Community Studies (BACS) Core plus COMS4100 (30 credits) - Of the 66 credits required in the Honours subject, 36 credits must be at the 3000 or 4000 level which must include a minimum of 15 credits at the 4000 level.
+A 6 credit Honours thesis in the subject is required and the thesis can be included in 15 credits at the 4000 level. - Of the 120 credits required for a 4-year Bachelor of Arts degree, no more than 45 credits may be at the 1000 level, except with the Dean's permission. - 24 credits electives

-To ensure that students meet Honours graduation requirements, and to ensure that Departments can provide suitable thesis supervisors, students are strongly recommended to register in an Honours program after completing 60 credits (in their BA or BACS degree).
+To ensure that students meet Honours graduation requirements, and to ensure that Departments can provide suitable thesis supervisors, students are strongly recommended to register in an Honours program after completing 60 credits (in their Bachelor of Arts (BA) or Bachelor of Arts in Community Studies (BACS) degree.
 This is done by filling out a "change of program" form which must be approved by the Dean.